SCIENTIFIC KNOCKOUT

 Today, not only does the average glove weigh more, but companies

-such as Everlast also have ditched the horsehair that formed the gloves'
+such as Everlast also have ditched the horsehair that

 main padding in favor of foam and turned to seamless thumbs to prevent